sxpydo/sxpydo/README.md

 I am a Software Developer with [AND Digital](https://www.and.digital) who works in Full Stack Development with MERN stack (Reactjs, Node.js and MongoDB) whilst learning React Native and TypeScript, with a curiousity for Cyber Security and UX/UI.
 I am very passionate about #WomeninTech, #TechForGood giving back to the community by being a Teaching Assistant with [Coding Black Females](https://codingblackfemales.com/) for [Black Codher Bootcamp](https://blackcodher.com/) and advocating for equal and equitable representation in technology. 🤎

 #### 🔭 I’m currently working on updating my portfolio using Reactjs
-        🌱 I’m currently upskilling in React Native and UX/UI
+        🌱 I’m currently upskilling on Figma and re-building my portfolio

 #### 💃 When I'm not coding you can find me: